Revitalization and Conservation of the Butuah Wetlands Initiative

-In view of the urgent need to save the Butuah wetland from further depletion and loss of biodiversity, Friends of the Nation with support from the Global Greengrants Fund, USA and in collaboration with relevant State Agencies and fringe communities initiated an advocacy campaign for the revitalization of the Butuah wetlands.
+In view of the urgent need to save the Butuah wetland from further depletion and loss of biodiversity, Friends of the Nation with support from the Global Greengrants Fund, USA and in collaboration with relevant State Agencies such as The Ghana Tourism Authority, Sekondi Takoradi Metropolitan Assembly, Wild Life Division of the Forestry Commission, Land Use and Spatial Planning Authority and fringe communities initiated an advocacy campaign for the revitalization of the Butuah wetlands.

 Campaign for the effective revitalization and Conservation of the Butuah wetlands.